 Not sure what to expect from camping in a state park?
 Well, obviously, these campgrounds vary from state to state and from park to park.
 Some are much nicer than others and offer more to see and do than others.
 That said, we can try to give you an idea of what to expect.

 Generally speaking, a state park campground will offer RVers water and electric hookups at each site, dirt or gravel pads, and a communal dump station.
 However, some may have only water or only electric available, some may offer full hookups, and some have no hookups whatsoever.
 Additionally, you may sometimes find a state park campground with lovely, level cement or asphalt pads.
-It’s important to look into these things on Campground Reviews before booking anything.
+It’s important to look into these things on RV LIFE Campgrounds before booking anything.

 Bathhouses are available at almost all state park campgrounds—though the cleanliness of these bathhouses varies greatly—and many have a playground somewhere in the park.
 Meanwhile, laundry rooms are a bit harder to come by.
 Still, we have found laundry rooms in some state parks, and notably, we’ve even found many state park campgrounds in Louisiana offer guests free laundry privileges!